Shantanu Moitra

-Shantanu Moitra (born 22 January 1968) is an Indian score composer, musician and pianist who has composed songs for the Hindi film industry, and is most known for his scores in the films Parineeta (2005), Hazaaron Khwaishein Aisi (2005), Lage Raho Munnabhai (2006) and 3 Idiots (2009), and private albums, Mann ke Manjeere and Ab ke Saawan sung by Shubha Mudgal.
+Shantanu Moitra (born 22 January 1968) is an Indian pianist, score composer and musician who has composed songs for the Hindi film industry, and is most known for his scores in the films Parineeta (2005), Hazaaron Khwaishein Aisi (2005), Lage Raho Munnabhai (2006) and 3 Idiots (2009), and private albums, Mann ke Manjeere and Ab ke Saawan sung by Shubha Mudgal.
 In 2014, he received the National Film Award for Best Music Direction (Background Score) for Na Bangaaru Talli.

 Early life and education

-Shantanu was born in Lucknow, where his father came from a Bengali musical family.
+Shantanu was born in Lucknow, where his father came from a Bengali Brahmin musical family.
 He was very young when he moved to Delhi with his family, where initially he lived in Patel Nagar in West Delhi, and studied at Springdales School, Pusa Road.
 There, he was the leader and singer of a band, and in 1982, the band hosted the school's first rock show.
 "What was even better was receiving an award in school for my contribution to music at a time when my school, Springdales in Delhi, didn't usually give awards for music.
 When I look back now, I think the award instilled huge confidence in me," he said.

 They also received musical training from urban-folk singer, Sushmit Bose, a Springdales alumnus, who would occasionally drop in and teach them.
 Later he moved to Chittaranjan Park in South Delhi.

 He studied at Deshbandhu College, Kalkaji, Delhi University and has a degree in Economics.